Cold Therapy Science

 Emerging research suggests cold therapy may:

-• Potentially protect against neurodegenerative diseases
+• Potentially protect against neurodegenerative conditions

 Metabolic and Immune Benefits